stitchfix/resqutils/README.md

 * Simple `resque:work` task wrapper to better handle exceptions in the worker
 * Marker interface to document jobs which should not be retried

-Maybe will have more stuff1
+Maybe will have more stuff someday.

 ## To use